-Exception: Lithium-ion and lithium metal polymer batteries should not require additional ventilation beyond that which would normally be required for human occupancy of the space.

-- FM recommend ventilation for: LIB-ESS cut-off room at a rate of at least 0.0051 m3/s / m2 # 0.3 m3/min/m2 (1 cfm/ft2) of floor area. - Provide ventilation systems arranged to recirculate air into the room, with an FM-approved combustible gas detector arranged to stop recirculation and return to full exhaust when flammable gas is detected in the ductwork.
-Note: combustible gas detection in the ventilation system is not needed where combustible gas detection arranged for rack shutdown is provided in each ESS rack as part of the Battery Management System.
+- Li-ion polymer battery rooms should not require additional ventilation beyond that which would normally be required for human occupancy of the space in question. - Provide ventilation systems arranged to recirculate air into the room, with an FM-approved combustible gas detector arranged to stop recirculation and return to full exhaust when flammable gas is detected in the ductwork.
+Note: combustible gas detection in the ventilation system is not needed where combustible gas detection arranged for rack shutdown is provided in each ESS rack as part of the Battery Management System